SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

 	![Picture 58](Linked_image_Files/image(45).png)

-	*Fields added to the **Filters** pane can achieve the same result as a slicer.
+	>**Note**: Fields added to the **Filters** pane can achieve the same result as a slicer.
 One difference is they don’t take up space on the report page.
-Another difference is that they can be configured to achieve more sophisticated filtering requirements.*
+Another difference is that they can be configured to achieve more sophisticated filtering requirements.

 12. Add each of the following **Product** table fields to the **Filter On This Page** well/area, collapsing each, directly beneath the **Category** card: